“I am with you in times of trouble, I will strengthen you and honor you.” (based on Psalm 91:15)

-- Prayer pamphlets for nursing care patients and their families, hospitals, hospices and other organizations: Jewish Prayers and Reflections on Healing (English and Russian versions); Prayers for the Caregiver; Vidui—Prayers for the End-of-life; Prayer for Persistence for Those with Chronic Illness
+- Prayer pamphlets for nursing care patients and their families, hospitals, hospices and other organizations: Jewish Prayers and Reflections on Healing (English and Russian versions); Prayers for the Caregiver; Vidui—Prayers for the End-of-life (front and back); Prayer for Persistence for Those with Chronic Illness

 - Advanced Directives and other end-of-life resources and support

 - Connections to support and resources.